napatech/zeek_plugin/README.md

  TimestampFormat = NATIVE_UNIX
 ```

-**Note: in this version of bro-napatech, you must configure an ntpl script to create DYN4 packet descriptors.**
+**Note: in this version of zeek-napatech, you must configure an ntpl script to create DYN4 packet descriptors.**

 It is recommended that you comment out the ntpcap.ini completely so that it doesn't conflict with other configuration.